It is called “redshirting.” Perhaps you have heard of it.

 In simpler terms, ‘redshirting kindergarten’ is holding you child back one extra year before sending them to kindergarten.
 Instead of entering kindergarten as a 5 year old, if your child is on the cusp of the grade cutoff, that is, one of the youngest children in the grade, you would hold him or her back one year, and he or she would enter kindergarten as a larger, more developed, 6 year old.

 The debate is an old one.
 But there is much talk lately around the redshirting debate.
 Parents are holding their kids back at record numbers, often to give their child a competitive advantage over their peers.
 It’s the slight competitive edge that they get as the oldest child in the grade vs. being the youngest in their grade, when pitted against their classmates.
-They would be among the oldest and biggest in their classrooms… and on the sports fields.
+In fact, after watching a 60 Minutes segment last night on redshirting kindergarten, I wanted to write about it to get your take on it.

 You see, I have a child who is relevant to the discussion.
 Born right at the cutoff, the youngest in the grade, and a boy, to boot.
 As he entered preschool at three, then preschool again at four, then kindergarten at five, my husband and I asked the professionals the same question every year, “Do we hold him back?
 Is he ready?”
 We had no interest in giving him a competitive advantage over his peers, we wanted to make sure he could keep up socially, emotionally and academically.
 They gave us the same answer every year, “While perhaps he is a little less socially mature than his peers at the beginning of the school year, he is one of our brightest students in the class, so we feel if you hold him back, you will be doing him a great disservice academically.
 He will be bored and unchallenged.”
 And so we listened.

 Did we make the right decision?
 Who knows?
-Had we held him back, would he have been extra confident?
+Had we held him back, would he have been more confident?
 Maybe.
-Would he have excelled even more at sports being the oldest?
+Would he have excelled more at sports?
 Perhaps.
 Would he have been smarter in school?
 Doubtful.
 Would he have had a better advantage in LIFE?
 We’ll never know.
-What we do know, is he’s thriving social, academically and otherwise, and we have never looked back.
+What we do know, is he’s thriving, and we have never looked back.
 But parents are doing whatever it takes to make sure their kids DO have that life advantage.
 And believe me, I do get it.

 So my question today is to get your view on the debate.
 Would you redshirt your child to give them an advantage on what some claim, is a life advantage that carries far past kindergarten?
 Have you redshirted your child?
 Did you opt out like I did?
 Are you on the fence?
 I’d love your side on this debate.